aws-amplify/docs/docs/sdk/auth/fragments/ios/how-it-works.md

 #### unknown

-`unknown` should never occur, it is the initial state set when the app starts and after the `AWSMobileClient` initializes, it will transition to either `guest`, `signedOut` or `signedIn` state.
+It is unlikely you will see the `unknown` state as it is the initial state set when the app starts.
+After the `AWSMobileClient` initializes, it will transition to either `guest`, `signedOut` or `signedIn` state.

 ### Token Fetch and Refresh